Agricultural consultants give specialist advice to agricultural and farming businesses to help them with technical, financial and commercial matters

-Agricultural consultants and advisers work to ensure their clients' businesses or enterprises are running as efficiently as possible.
-They must be aware of the business and legislative implications of their advice.
+As an agricultural consultant or adviser, you'll work to ensure your clients' businesses or enterprises are running as efficiently as possible.
+You'll need to be aware of the business and legislative implications of the advice you give.

 Clients may include: